Dear Nurses

 BLOOD TRANSFUSION REACTION

-A blood transfusion reaction may be fatal.
-It is important to make every
+A blood transfusion may be fatal.
+It is important

-Helpful hint: discuss with the patient what kind of reaction is possible
+Helpful hint: Discuss with the patient what kind of

 BLOOD TRANSFUSION REACTION